unicode-org/message-format-wg/exploration/pattern-exterior-whitespace.md

 _What context is helpful to understand this proposal?_

+**_<dfn>Pattern exterior whitespace</dfn>_** is syntax-meaningful whitespace
+(that is, it matches the `s` production in the ABNF for `message`) that appears at the start or end of an **unquoted** _pattern_ in a _message_.

-Pattern exterior whitespace can occur in a message when the pattern is being used in a space-sensitive manner during output.
+_Pattern exterior whitespace_ is usually found in a _message_
+when the _pattern_ is being used in a space-sensitive manner during output.
 Its most common use is visual formatting, usually when concatenating the output of the formatting operation.

-Sometimes, pattern exterior whitespace is localizable, such as when segmentation results in a message with a leading or trailing space used to separate the message from other clauses or phrases.
+Sometimes _pattern exterior whitespace_ is localizable,
+such as when segmentation results in a _message_ with a leading or trailing space used to separate the _message_ from other clauses or phrases.
-When such a message is translated to a locale using a CJK or other script that does not use spaces to separate clauses, the space needs to be dropped.
+When such a _message_ is translated to a locale using a CJK or other script that does not use spaces to separate clauses, the space needs to be dropped.